 3. Monitoring and Evaluation

-Monitoring and Evaluation have a range of purposes in humanitarin programming, but the critical one is ; better outcomes for crisis-affected populations from CARE’s humanitarian programming through accountability and learning.
+Monitoring and Evaluation have a range of purposes in humanitarian programming, but among the most critical are ensuring relevance and inclusivity, enhancing accountability to affected populations in order to ultimately achieve the best outcomes for crisis-affected populations from CARE’s humanitarian programming.

 1.1 Roles and responsibilities of monitoring and evaluation